Does Metamucil lower LDL cholesterol?

 Does Metamucil lower LDL cholesterol?
 Yes.
 Does a healthy lifestyle like the Pritikin Program do a much better job of lowering LDL cholesterol?
 Absolutely.

 Bottom Line: “Don’t settle for the piecemeal approach, like taking a few teaspoons of Metamucil daily, and doing little else to improve your heart health.
-Piecemeal approaches will likely give you piecemeal results,” counsels Dr. Ronald Scheib, MD, FACC, cardiologist and Medical Director at the Pritikin Longevity Center.
+Piecemeal approaches will likely give you piecemeal results,” counsels Pritikin’s Medical Director, Dr. Danine Fruge.

 “Achieving small benefits is perfectly fine for many endeavors in life, but this is your heart.
 You want the biggest and best benefits there are.
 You want a lifestyle like Pritikin that can alter dramatically your risk of suffering a heart attack.”